Daferia/walk-haven-scroll/README.md

 ## User Goals

 + Visually appealing, including images.
-+ Easily navigated around on single page but feel like a multi-page layout.
++ Easily navigated around on a single page but feel like a multi-page layout.
 + Quality and valuable content.
-+ Easily found contact form.
++ Easily find contact form.
 + Quick footer links to social media.

 ## User Stories

-+ As a User, I want to be infomred of the story on how the park came to be.
++ As a User, I want to be informed of the story of how the park came to be.
 + As a User, I want to be able to easily contact the site owner using a simple contact form.
-+ As a User, I want to be able to make contact with and follow us via social media.
++ As a User, I want to be able to contact and follow us via social media.
 + As a User, I want to be able to easily navigate through the website.
-+ As a User, I want to know where the park is situated, opening hours and location.
++ As a User, I want to know where the park is situated, its opening hours and its location.

 ## Site owners Goals

-+ Promote the park by getting user to see what we are about.
++ Promote the park by getting the user to see what we are about.
 + Increase the number of volunteers and park visitors.

 ### Requirements